Lead Generation for Higher Education – Strategy & Case Study

 So this means that if you want your lead generation strategy to work, you are going to have to think outside the box in order to cut through the noise.

-Yes, there are various inbound marketing strategies, (which do work) but if you would like a positive reply rate of 30% or higher, this lead generation strategy is ideal for targeting higher education institutions
+Yes, there are various inbound marketing strategies (which do work), but if you would like a positive reply rate of 30% or higher, this lead generation strategy is ideal for targeting higher education institutions.

 Case Study: UltraScope

-Ultrascope offers personalized stethoscopes for medical students, vets and doctors.
+Ultrascope offers personalized stethoscopes for medical students, vets, and doctors.

 “The Ultrascope is a unique, single sided pressure sensitive acoustic stethoscope for complete and accurate assessment and diagnosis of heart and/or lung sounds in human and animal patients.
 Obtain superior sound quality in any situation, even noisy environments.”

-Step 1: Build a list of the right target audience
+Step 1: Build a list of the right target audience for high quality leads

 This was quite a fun lead generation campaign, and not too complex, but we had to build a list of the right: